 Any pre-RN1 / RN2 era, VHF links for Home Defence / UKWMO, those shown as "Route Unknown" on Page: Core Communications Network / First Generation, expand the route diagram found toward bottom of page titled "UKWMO VHF Link Details and Frequencies".
 I have been supplied with two sets of personal notes / diagrams drawn by DTELs staff used to build this diagram.
 Do you have anything similar?

 Any sketches or lists of links (however small an area covered) of the UHF home defence network between Regional Government HQ's and local authority emergency centres.
-Era prior to the introduction of RN1, possible using Plessey valve operated multiplex - ATE800 / 900
+Era prior to the introduction of RN1, possibly using Plessey valve operated multiplex - ATE800 / 900

 Already showing RN1 network diagram but have next to nothing for RN2, so any tiny scrap of information in or around one county or RGHQ would aid understanding immensely.
 Aerial direction diagrams for masts would be useful too.
 Do you have any examples of the actual GHz frequencies of RN1 links to determine the channel spacing.